Introduction: BEE Registration for Li-ion Battery And System

 What Does The Star Rating Mean?

-Any buyer willing to buy a BEE registered product can identify the product's energy efficiency just by looking at the number of stars the label on the product has.
-More the stars, the more energy-efficient is the product and the more electricity it will save.
+Any buyer willing to buy a BEE-registered product can identify the product's energy efficiency just by looking at the number of stars the label on the product has.
+The more stars, the more energy-efficient is the product and the more electricity it will save.

 The star label acts as an energy efficiency guide for the end consumer or buyer.
-However, in the market, the price of the 5 star rated products is on the high side as compared to the 1 star or 2 star rated products.
-But in the long term, the high efficient product saves you more money on your electricity bills.
+However, in the market, the price of the 5-star rated products is on the high side as compared to the 1-star or 2-star rated products.
+But in the long term, the highly efficient product saves you more money on your electricity bills.

 BEE Registration Process